pau1a/Arklowdun/docs/integrity-rules.md

 - SQLite triggers ensure the default household cannot be deleted or soft-deleted.
 The IPC layer maps attempts to stable error codes so the UI can present consistent messages.
+- Renderer controls keep the default household delete action disabled and the backend clears any cascade checkpoints before returning `DEFAULT_UNDELETABLE` so health checks remain green.

 | Scenario | Error code |
 | --- | --- |